blocky/adlr/README.md

 # Overview
 ## ADLR's License Lock
 ADLR creates a license lock file.
 This is a readable and manually edittable json file of your directly imported golang dependencies and their licenses.
 It is much like a `go.mod`, and you can save this file in your version control system.
 Some benefits of this:
-+ monitor imports' licenses
++ monitor imports' licenses across versions
-+ include your dependency licenses in your distributable
++ automate listing *copyrights*|*permissions*|*warranties* for licenses in your source code

 ## ADLR and Distributables
-Include your license lock file contents in your distributable for an easy license information command
+Automate a license information command with your license lock file in your distributable(s)
 1. Serialize the lock file
 2. Pass to a variable in your code with the `-ldflags` build flag
-3. Deserialize for license information command(s)
+3. Deserialize for license information command(s) printing

 An example of this is built in to the repo.
 See `Makefile`, `sh/build.sh`, and the `cmd/` folder for details.
 Or test out ADLR's `about license(s)` commands with `make build`.